 \section{Conclusions}

 Using mock data we showed that, despite being subjected to heavy tidal disruption, the SMC can still be mass modelled with methods that require dynamical equilibrium.
 For this, we assumed that the galaxy is composed of a central bound remnant surrounded by tidal debris (as supported by the latest observational data, e.g. \citealt{2020ApJ...904...13G}).
-Given that building an unbiased mass model requires a careful removal of tidal debris along the line-of-sight, we introduced the \textsc{Binulator}.
-This new method to achieve the decontamination successfully worked on the mock data.
+Given that building an unbiased mass model requires careful removal of tidal debris along the line-of-sight, we introduced the \textsc{binulator}.
+We showed that this new method to achieve the decontamination successfully worked on mock data for a tidally disrupting SMC.

-We then proceeded to apply a Jeans mass modelling method (\textsc{Binulator+GravSphere}) to ${\sim}6000$ RGB stars with spectroscopic and proper motion data from \textit{Gaia} Early Data Release 3 (EDR3) to build a new mass model of the Small Magellanic Cloud (SMC).
-The data decontamination employed by the \textsc{Binulator} and the use of the full dynamical information (the line-of-sight velocity distribution and proper motions) by \textsc{GravSphere} were instrumental in recovering a robust model which we could use to further explore the characteristics of the Dark Matter halo of the SMC.
+We then proceeded to apply a Jeans mass modelling method (\textsc{binulator+GravSphere}) to ${\sim}6000$ RGB stars with spectroscopic and proper motion data from \textit{Gaia} EDR3 to build a new mass model of the SMC.
+The data decontamination employed by the \textsc{binulator} and the use of the full dynamical information (the line-of-sight velocity distribution and proper motions) by \textsc{GravSphere} were instrumental in recovering a robust model which we could use to further explore the characteristics of the dark matter halo of the SMC.
 After the removal of the tidally unbound interlopers, we recovered both the mass density and the stellar velocity anisotropy profile (which shows the remaining stars to be isotropic at all radii within the uncertainties).